jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Choice: first year of commercial production and later years (2) An election to apply this section may be made by a petroleum miner for a permit area, in a return of income for an income year, only if that income year is the first one in which petroleum is produced in commercial quantities in the permit area.
 The election is irrevocable, and applies this section to petroleum development expenditure that relates to petroleum mining developments in the relevant permit area for the income year and later income years.
 Reserve depletion method expense allocation rule
-(3) For the purposes of section DT 5(2)(b) (Petroleum development expenditure), the deduction allocated to an income year for the petroleum development expenditure that relates to a petroleum mining development in the relevant permit area is the amount calculated using the following formula, if the amount is positive: (reserve expenditure − previous expenditure) × reserve depletion for the year probable reserves.
+(3) For the purposes of section DT 5(2)(b) (Petroleum development expenditure), the deduction allocated to an income year for the petroleum development expenditure that relates to a petroleum mining development in the relevant permit area is the amount calculated using the following formula, if the amount is positive:(reserve expenditure − previous expenditure) ×reserve depletion for the yearprobable reserves.
 Definition of items in formula
 (4) The items in the formula are defined in subsections (5) to (8).
 Reserve expenditure